mesuutt/outbox2kafka/README.md

-Read events from outbox table periodically and send to kafka.
+Periodically read events from outbox table and send to kafka.

 ----